Andereoo/TkinterWeb/docs/source/usage.rst

    $ pip install tkinterweb

 You can run the TkinterWeb Demo to see if it worked!

 >>> from tkinterweb import Demo
 >>> Demo()

+TkinterWeb requires :py:mod:`Tkinter`, :py:mod:`PIL`, and :py:class:`PIL.ImageTk`.
+All dependencies should be installed when installing TkinterWeb, but on some systems :py:class:`PIL.ImageTk` may need to be installed seperately.

 Getting Started
 ----------------